 If, you want to exit a 'For' Loop early, you can use the Exit For statement.
 This statement causes VBA to jump out of the loop and continue with the next line of code outside of the loop.
 For example, you may be searching for a particular value in an array.
-You might loop through each entry of the array, but when you find the value you are looking for, you no longer wish to continue searching, so you might exit the loop before you get to the end of it.
+You might loop through each entry of the array, but when you find the value you are looking for, you no longer wish to continue searching, so you exit the loop early.

 The Exit For statement is illustrated in the following example, which loops through 100 array entries, comparing each to the value 'dVal'.
 The loop is exited early if dVal is found in the array :

 The Do While loop repeatedly executes a section of code while a specified condition continues to evaluate to True.
 This is shown in the following subroutine, where a Do While loop is used to print out all values of the Fibonacci Sequence until the values exceed 1,000 :

 ' Subroutine to list the Fibonacci series for all values below 1,000